 And unfortunately, that doesn’t seem like it’ll change anytime soon.
 Even with the appearance of Darkstalkers in The Capcom Fighting Collection, Street Fighter 5 producer Shuhei Matsumoto said he does not think Darkstalkers will be getting a revival.

 Darkstalkers may be gone, but it certainly isn’t forgotten.
 There’s a reason why Morrigan is pretty much Capcom’s Captain Falcon, appearing everywhere except in her original games.
 She’s popular, one of Capcom’s most recognizable characters (and it’s easy to understand why).

 The Darkstalkers cast makes constant cameos in Marvel Vs Capcom, Street Fighter, Monster Hunter, and many of their other games.
 Even without new titles, fans and developers clearly like seeing these classic monsters around.

 While these costumes and guest appearances don’t make up for a new game, I do think it shows just how popular these characters are among Capcom’s fans and the FGC in general.
 Whenever there’s a new Marvel vs Capcom, Darkstalkers characters always seem to be at the top of fans’ most-wanted lists.

 Fighting games owe a lot to the strange monster mash of Darkstalkers.
 The series showed how different, innovative and downright weird a fighting game character could be, that you could show so much of their personality in just how they threw a punch or fired an ice beam.
 To this day, I still think the 18 roster cast of Darkstalkers is one the best cast of fighters the genre has ever seen.

-While Darkstalkers 4 may still be a legend I’m glad that games like Capcom Fighting Collection resurrect the series every now and again and allow them the haunt the night as they did so long ago in the arcades.
+While Darkstalkers 4 may still be a legend, I’m glad that games like Capcom Fighting Collection continue to resurrect the series every now and again.
+The Darkstalkers may continue to haunt the night as they did so long ago in the arcades.